StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 ## Setup debugging

-If you want to debug either the client or the server you most definitely can.
-I've set the my repo to do this using visual studio code.
+Using a debugger is great and I think everyone should be using one.
+If you want to debug either the client or the server you most definitely can in this case.
+I've set this up in the example repo using visual studio code.
+Take a look at the `.vscode/launch.json` file.

-## Add client code to add task to queue
+### Allow client to add tasks to the queue

-Just some styling to make things centered.
+First some house keeping just to get things centered.
+Update `main.css` to contain the following styles:

-In base.css add display flex to body

-Replace app.css with:

 ```css
 #app {